rpy2/rpy2/doc/source/introduction.rst

 Getting started
 ===============

-It is assumed here that the rpy2 package was properly installed.
+It is assumed here that the rpy2 package has been properly installed.
-In python, making a package or module available is achieved by importing it.
+In python, making a package or module available is achieved by importing it:

 .. code-block:: python